Guimoye/cwac-wakeful/README.markdown

 to move the application out of the "stopped" state on Android 3.1+), and if needed on a reboot.

-Note that when you build the JAR via `ant jar`, the sample activity is not included, nor any resources -- only the compiled classes for the actual library are put into the JAR.

 License
 -------
 The code in this project is licensed under the Apache